YanyuanQiao/HOP-REVERIE-Challenge/README.md

 ```bash
 bash run/test.bash
 ```
-- To Evaluate results on REVERIE seen and REVERIE unseen splits.
+- You can also evaluate results on REVERIE seen and REVERIE unseen splits.
 ```bash
 python ./r2r_src/eval.py
 ```